ohjay/TripleTGame/README.md

 ## Directory Structure
 - [TripleT](https://github.com/ohjay/TripleTGame/tree/master/TripleT)

    Source code for the game, all of which resides in the TripleT package.
 Feel free to browse!
-I documented a bunch of it – and I definitely wouldn't want all that work to go to waste.
+I documented a bunch of it; I definitely wouldn't want all that work to go to waste.
 - [images](https://github.com/ohjay/TripleTGame/tree/master/images)

    Visual resources used in the game.
 Includes menu screens, spritesheets, and miscellaneous in-game elements.